 - 347.-(X)-Integral Calculus.
 Development of the standard integration formulae.
 Applications of integration to area and volume, involving a single integration.
 4 quarter hours.
-Text: Granville, Smith, Longley. - 445.-(XI)-Calculus III.
+Text: Granville, Smith, Longley. - 348.-(XIV)-Teaching of Mathematics in High School Discussion of the psychologic and pedagogic aspects d teaching Alegebra, Plane and Solid Geometry, Trigonome try, and Arithmetic in High School.
+4 quarter hours.
+Text: Hassler-Smith. - 445.-(XI)-Calculus III.
 Applications of both Differential and Integral Calculus.
-Rolle's theorem and Law of the Mean.
-Partial differentiation.
+Rolle's theorem and Law of the Mean Partial differentiation.
 Envelopes.
 Taylor's Series.
-Computation of logarithms, trigonometric functions, and of Pi ().
+Computation of logarithms, trigonometric functions, and of P).
 Successive and Partial Integration.
 Areas and Volumes by double and triple integration.
-4 quarter hours.
-Text: Granville, Smith, Longley. - 446.-(XII-Differential Equations I. Differential Equations of first order and first degree; of first order but not first degree.
+4 quarter hours Text: Granville, Smith, Longley. - 446.-(XII-Differential Equations I. Differential Equations of first order and first degree; of first order but not first degree.
 Linear equations with constant coefficients.
-Applications to Geometry and Physics.
+Ap plications to Geometry and Physics.
 4 quarter hours.
 Text: Murray. - 447.-(XIII)-Differential Equations II.
 Linear Equations with variable coefficients.
 Equations of second order.
 Partial Differential Equations of first, second, and higher order.
 Applications to Geometry and Physics.